 The historic towns of Garachico and Los Silos are a short drive away.

-Also you should be aware that Buenavista is in the north of Tenerife, and as such the weather can be unpredictable at times.
-In the winter months the sky can be overcast, and with a stiff breeze coming of the Atlantic, it can be positively cold in the evenings with a chance of rain.
+Also, you should be aware that Buenavista is in the north of Tenerife.
+As such, the weather can be unpredictable at times.
+In the winter months, the sky can be overcast, and with a stiff breeze coming off the Atlantic, it can be positively cold in the evenings with a chance of rain.
 So if you are particularly looking for some winter sun, our advice is to look elsewhere and head somewhere on the south of the island.

-Having said that, this part of Tenerife is really beautiful and we really love it.
-The best time to visit Buenavista for the best weather is in September, when the warm summer sun is most evident on this part of the island.
+Having said that, this part of Tenerife is stunning, and we really love it.
+The best time to visit Buenavista for the best weather is in September when the warm summer sun is most evident in this part of the island.

-Night life in Buenavista is non-existent save for the few bars used by the locals in the town.
+Nightlife in Buenavista is non-existent save for the few bars used by the locals in the town.